-Cafeteria Cafeteria Students are required to report to the cafeteria for their assigned lunch period and remain there Chnage of Address until dismissed.
+Students are required to report to the cafeteria for their assigned lunch period and remain there until dismissed.
 Students are not permitted in the library during their lunch period.
-Toward the end of each lunch period, the students will be notified that all students (including Cheating seniors) should clean the entire area around their table and return the chairs to their proper places.
-All students (including seniors) then must proceed to the Quadrangle, according to the directives Plagiarism of the proctors.
+Toward the end of each lunch period, the students will be notified that all students (including seniors) should clean the entire area around their table and return the chairs to their proper places.
+All students (including seniors) then must proceed to the Quadrangle, according to the directives of the proctors.
 During cold weather, students should take coats/jackets with them to the cafeteria, since permission will not be given to go to lockers.

-Class Cancellations Books and other items may not be left in the cafeteria or stairwell.
+Books and other items may not be left in the cafeteria or stairwell.
 In inclement weather, students will be directed to remain in the cafeteria.